uwetom/animation_worksheets/rigging_basics.md

 ## Rigging

-In this worksheet we are going to cover the fundamental concepts of rigging a character.
+In this worksheet we are going to cover the fundamental concepts of manually rigging a character.

 We will cover creating a skeleton and forward kinematic controller.